Taser: Criminal use

+Police use

-There has been considerable controversy over the use of TASER devices on children and in schools.
-In 2004, the parents of a 6-year-old boy in Miami sued the Miami-Dade County Police department for firing a TASER device at their child.
+In 2004, the parents of a 6-year-old boy in Miami sued the Miami-Dade County Police department for firing a Taser device at their child.
 The police said the boy was threatening to injure his own leg with a shard of glass, and said that using the device was the safest option to prevent the boy from injuring himself.
 The boy's mother told CNN that the three officers involved probably found it easier not to reason with her child.
 In the same county two weeks later, a 12-year-old girl skipping school and drinking alcohol was tased while she was running from police.
-The Miami-Dade County Police reported that the girl had started to run into traffic and that the TASER device was deployed to stop her from being hit by cars or causing an automobile accident.
-In March 2008, an 11-year-old girl was subdued with a TASER device.
-In March 2009, a 15-year-old boy died from alcohol-induced excited delirium in Michigan after being tased.
+The Miami-Dade County Police reported that the girl had started to run into traffic and that the Taser device was deployed to stop her from being hit by cars or causing an automobile accident.
+In March 2008, an 11-year-old girl was subdued with a Taser device.

-Police claim that the use of TASER conducted energy weapons on smaller subjects and elderly subjects is safer than alternative methods of subduing suspects, alleging that striking them or falling on them will cause much more injury than a TASER device, because the device is designed to only cause the contraction of muscles.
-Critics counter that TASER devices may interact with pre-existing medical complications such as medications, and may even contribute to someone's death as a result.
-Critics also suggest that using a TASER conducted electrical weapon on a minor, particularly a young child, is effectively cruel and abusive punishment, or unnecessary.
+Police claim that the use of Taser conducted energy weapons on smaller subjects and elderly subjects is safer than alternative methods of subduing suspects, alleging that striking them or falling on them will cause much more injury than a Taser device, because the device is designed to only cause the contraction of muscles.
+Critics counter that Taser devices may interact with pre-existing medical complications such as medications, and may even contribute to someone's death as a result.
+Critics also suggest that using a Taser conducted electrical weapon on a minor, particularly a young child, is effectively cruel and abusive punishment, or unnecessary.

+In May 2023, in Cooma, NSW, Australia, police tasered a 95-yr old dementia patient from less than 2 m away after apparently giving up on negotiations with her to drop the knife she was holding.
+At the time, she was standing upright & holding onto her 4-wheel walker.
+She survived the incident, but succumbed to head injuries sustained in the subsequent fall and died a week later.
+Her Estate sued the NSW Government, and, in April 2024, the accused & suspended police officer plead not guilty to manslaughter & remained free on bail awaiting trial.
+On 27 November 2024, the officer, Senior Constable Kristian White, was found guilty of manslaughter.